 How is data read and stored on a hard drive?

 Data sent to and from the hard drive is interpreted by the disk controller, which tells the hard drive what to do and how to move the components within the drive.
 When the operating system needs to read or write information, it examines the hard drives File Allocation Table (FAT) to determine file location and available areas.
 Once this has been determined, the disk controller instructs the actuator to move the read/write arm and align the read/write head.
-Because files are often scattered throughout the platter, the head will often need to move to several different locations to access all information.
+Because files are often scattered throughout the platter, the head will often need to move to different locations to access all information.

 All information stored on a traditional hard drive, like the above example, is done magnetically.
 After completing the above steps, if the computer needs to read information from the hard drive it would read the magnetic polarities on the platter.
 One side of the magnetic polarity is 0 and the other is 1, reading this as binary data the computer can understand what the data is on the platter.
 For the computer to write information to the platter, the read/write head aligns the magnetic polarities, writing 0's and 1's that can be read later.